phil-anderson/blurp/README.md

 To upload jars to [nexus](http://leonandjosh.ddns.net:8081/nexus) you need to have nexusUsername and nexusPassword defined in ~/.gradle/gradle.properties.

-To build the executables you need to download the jwrapper jar and the JRE-1.6 to the root directory from [here] (http://www.jwrapper.com/download.html).
+To build the executables you need to download the JRE-1.6 to the root directory from [here] (http://www.jwrapper.com/download.html).

 The sister runtime project can be found [here](https://github.com/SpencerArtisan/glide).
 This project offers a kids IDE frontend to Blurp.
 It has a separate versioning strategy.